DonatienIWACU/Building-a-Random-Background-Color-Changer/README.md

 # Building-a-Random-Background-Color-Changer
-A webpage where clicking a button changes the background to a random color and shows its hex code.
+This project builds a small webpage with a button that, when clicked, picks a random color.
+The background updates instantly, and the current color’s hex code is displayed on the screen.
+It’s a fun way to practice debugging, DOM selection, and JavaScript event handling.